80+ Low FODMAP snack ideas for every day

 - Low FODMAP cheese (such as cheddar or Gouda cheese) with crackers (see below for low FODMAP crackers options)

 - Lactose-free yoghurt with strawberries or blueberries (max.
-40 gram or 1/4 cup blueberries)
+40 gram blueberries or max.
+65 gram strawberries)

 - Lactose-free yoghurt with homemade granola